hyprwm/hyprland-wiki/content/nix/configuring-hyprland-with-hjem.md

 **This enables experimentation.**
 What this means is that, after a NixOS build switch or after a system reboot, the changes that you made in `~/.config/hyprland.lua` **will be gone**.
 So after you are happy with your changes, write them into your Nix config for them to be persisted.

+## FindFiles

+[FindFiles](https://github.com/Michael-C-Buckley/findFiles.nix) is a small Nix library that allows you to easily link whole directories from inside your configuration to the correct locations.
+It combines with a home management tool such as Hjem, which manages the linking itself, but it recursively finds files inside a directory.
+This way you are linking every file in a folder instead of the folder itself all with one line of code.
+Normal directory linking with Hjem links the whole folder, meaning the folder becomes read-only.
+It works well with Hjem-impure if you desire hot reloading.
+An example of what you can do with FindFiles:
+- Have a config directory inside your repository and have it overlay on your entire `~/.config`.
+- Have a Hyprland directory that gets auto-placed at `~/.config/hypr/`.